zplug/zplug/README.md

 #### `ZPLUG_EXTERNAL`

 Defaults to `$ZPLUG_HOME/init.zsh`.
 This file is used to add plugins from zplug on the command-line.
-Currently it's read-only ().
+Currently it's read-only.

 ## Note

 - :tada: Congrats!
 Released official version!!
-- ~~ :construction: Until version 1.0.0 is released, `zplug` may be changed in ways that are not backward compatible. ~~
+- ~~:construction: Until version 1.0.0 is released, `zplug` may be changed in ways that are not backward compatible.~~
 - Not antigen :syringe: but **zplug** :hibiscus: will be here to stay from now on.
 - :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the like.